labcatr/lambda/README.md

 ## Extra

-Special thanks to Anastasia for giving me the idea.
+Dedicated to Anastasia.
+Thank you for giving me the idea and giving me your endless support.
 Created by Trevor Fox (October, 2023).

 ## Tech Stack